-Whether you’re a die-hard cable-watcher or you cut the cord and never looked back, you might think you already have access to everything you could possibly need on TV.
-But if you don’t have an antenna, you are missing out on free over-the-air (OTA) television, and in some cases, it’s hands-down the best way to watch.
+You might think you already have access to everything you could possibly need on TV.
+But if you don’t have an antenna, you are missing out on free over-the-air (OTA) television, and in some cases, it’s the best way to watch.

 Why do you need an antenna?
-If you’ve ever searched through your streaming options to figure out how to watch a big event such as the Olympics, Grammys or Super Bowl, you know it can be an exercise in frustration.
+If you’ve ever searched through your TV options to figure out how to watch a big event such as the Olympics, Grammys or Super Bowl, you know that watching over your antenna is often the best option.
 Want to watch local news?
 Track a big storm moving in on your local stations?
-Your streaming services might not offer a good way to watch what you want, and the weather could knock out your dish, cable or internet.
+Weather could knock out some services, but your antenna should still get your local weather.
 An antenna is good security when your other modes of getting information aren’t working well.

 Having a TV antenna is a simple solution that has the added benefit of giving you more options that you only have to pay for once — when you buy the antenna.
 That’s it.